What is an information security policy (ISO27001)?

 Importance of information security and objects to be protected

 Organizations base their operational processes primarily on internal and external IT systems.
 The information to be collected and processed by the organization is increasingly processed and stored on IT systems.
 This information is the essential objects to be protected in the modern management of an organization.
+This is where security zones are assigned to the objects being protected.

 Relation of information security to the organization's business goals or tasks